Our favorite Wanaka scenic drives are:

 Just before Twizel, the High Country Salmon farm is a fun place to stop and look at the fish.
 If you’re getting hungry, you can buy a sample as well!

 Lake Pukaki is not long after that, with fantastic views across the lake towards Mt Cook.
-If the weather is good, you might want to continue along the main road for a little longer for the best viewpoints.
+If the weather is good, you might want to continue along the main road for the best viewpoints.

 Mount Cook Village is located at the end of a road that follows Lake Pukaki into the heart of the Southern Alps.
 Nestled at the foot of Aoraki/Mt Cook, New Zealand’s highest mountain, the village is surrounded by fantastic alpine views.
-While you’re there, you could enjoy the scenic walk to Kea Point, or visit the Sir Edmund Hillary Alpine Centre to watch planetarium shows and films on New Zealand.
+While you’re there, you could enjoy the scenic walk to Kea Point.
+In addition, you could visit the Sir Edmund Hillary Alpine Centre to watch planetarium shows and films on New Zealand.

 This drive takes you through one of New Zealand’s most beautiful alpine passes.
 Haast Pass Highway is lined with dramatic mountains, braided turquoise rivers, and hanging glaciers.
 Continue all the way to the Blue Pools, a scenic highlight, or simply drive as far as you wish.